MALI – The Trip

 Adrar des Ifoghas — a sandstone plateau in the Sahara home to rock paintings, salt mines operated for centuries, and a surprising array of wildlife.

-Niger Inland Delta where the Niger splits into many rivers across a broad floodplain, which forms a giant lake on the edge of the desert during the rainy season.
+Niger Inland Delta where the Niger splits into many rivers across a broad floodplain, forms a giant lake on the edge of the desert during the rainy season.

 Stay Safe